Or, making sense of confusing gain claims......

 Will the real db please stand up.....

 One of the most common terms that is associated with antenna gain is the "db". db stands for "decibel", and it is a unit of relative power.
 For a db to be meaningful however, it has to be compared against a known standard of some sort.
-Simply saying that a particular antenna has "18 db of gain" is meaningless unless we know what it was compared against.
+Simply saying that a particular antenna has "18 db of gain" is meaningless unless we know what reference it was compared against.
 18 db compared to a standard 1/2 wave vertical?
-A 1/4 wave GP?
+An isotropic radiator?
 A coat hanger?
 A wet noodle?
 Hopefully you get the idea.

-It is this little ambiguity which allows some manufacturers to inflate their claims, and yet still claim to be telling the truth even when the smoke and mirrors of their measurement methods, and of their reference is revealed.
+It is this little ambiguity which allows some manufacturers to inflate their claims, and yet still claim to be telling the "truth" even when the smoke and mirrors of their questionable measurement methods, and their reference standard is revealed.

 dbd is the most truthful of standards.
 It is referenced to a real 1/2 wave dipole antenna, which is one of the most basic antenna designs.
-A dipole has a "gain" of about 2.14dbi, or 0 dbd..
+A dipole has a "gain" of about 2.14dbi, or 0 dbd in free space.

 With these standards in mind it should be easy to see that an antenna with a rated gain of 4dbd is "stronger" than another antenna with a rated gain of 6dbi.
 Yet without the reference figures, one could be fooled into thinking that "more is better" and that the higher number is automatically the stronger antenna.